Giving to Micah

 We do incur some fees in connection with the sale of securities.
 We credit your account with the full amount that is credited to our bank account on the sale of your securities.
 Please donate only publicly-traded stock.
 If you would like to transfer mutual funds, please contact our Bookkeeper, Rhiannon Walsh, to confirm that we can accept them.

-To create a Jewish legacy, we must look beyond our own lifetimes.
-An easy and important way to do this is by naming Temple Micah as a beneficiary in your will.
-Legacy gifts can consist of cash, stocks, insurance policies or pensions.
 For more information on how to include Temple Micah in your estate plans, please contact our Executive Director, 202-342-9175, x105.
 We will work with you and your financial/legal advisers to help ensure your Jewish legacy.